jovana-marceta/jovana-marceta/README.md

 ### Hello World! 🌏

 My name is Jovana.
-I am a Front End Developer with 9 months of experience.
+I am a Front End Developer with 1 year of experience.

 I studied Web design at [The Higher Education Technical School of Professional Studies](http://vtsns.edu.rs/about-the-school/) in Novi Sad 🎓.
 Here I had an opportunity to learn the basics of Computer Science, programming, graphic and web design.
 I choose Front-end development because I am an analytical person and love coding 💻.